trevorwslee/AWeatherClock/README.md

 You may want to refer to [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/) for a bit more details about  [DumbDisplay Arduino library](https://github.com/trevorwslee/Arduino-DumbDisplay) and [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay).

 # Out-of-the-Box Supported Hardware

 The sketch `arduino_weather_clock.ino` of this project is tailored for various compatible hardware that I can get hold of:
 * PlatformIO env `PYCLOCK` -- ESP32 C3 [pyClock](https://github.com/01studio-lab/pyClock)
   - it's button on the back is configured as a `BUTTON` for "trigger" input
 * PlatformIO env `AST_WATCH` -- ESP32 C3 [Astronaut-Clock-Watch (touch)](https://spotpear.cn/wiki/ESP32-C3-Ornament-Trinket-LVGL-Astronaut-Clock-Watch-MINI-TV-1.69inch-Round-LCD-TouchScreen-ST7789-240x280.html)
   - it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input
+  - it has a buzzer, which is used to generate alarm sound
 * PlatformIO env `TW3` -- ESP32 [LILYGO_WATCH_2020_V3](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library)
   - it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input
 * PlatformIO env `ESP_SPARKBOT` -- ESP32 S3 [ESP-SparkBot](https://oshwlab.com/hawaii0707/esp-sparkbot)
   - it's right side is touchable, which is configured as a `BUTTON` for "trigger" input
+  - it also has the `ES8311` audio codec module, which is used to generate alarm sound
+* PlatformIO env `MUMA` -- ESP32 S3 [Little MuMa (non-touch)](https://spotpear.cn/shop/ESP32-S3-AI-1.54-inch-LCD-Display-TouchScreen-N16R8-muma-DeepSeek.html)
+  - it's "boot" button on the back right side is configured as a `BUTTON` for "trigger" input
+  - it also has the `ES8311` audio codec module, which is used to generate alarm sound
 * Platformio env `PICOW_GP` -- a Raspberry Pi PicoW attached to a [gamepad-like LCD](https://spotpear.cn/wiki/Raspberry-Pi-Pico-RP2040-1.54inch-LCD-display-Screen-Game-ST7789.html)
   - the gamepad's "start" button is configured as a `BUTTON` for "trigger" input
 * PlatformIO env `PICOW` -- the Raspberry Pi PicoW wiring as mentioned in [Simple Arduino Framework Raspberry Pi Pico / ESP32 TFT LCD Photo Frame Implementation With Photos Downloaded From the Internet Via DumbDisplay](https://www.instructables.com/Simple-Arduino-Framework-Raspberry-Pi-Pico-ESP32-T/)
   - a ST7789 2.8 inch 240x320 SPI TFT LCD module is used, with a FT6336U capacitive touch layer
   - it's touch screen is configured as a `TOUCH SCREEN` for "trigger" input
-  - a speaker is attached to it
+  - a speaker is attached to it; the speaker is used to generate alarm sound
   - for more details, please refer to the later section [Customizations for New Hardware Example](#customizations-for-new-hardware-example)

+Notes:
+* How many slides can be stored in the MCU?
+Say,
+  - for `PYCLOCK` which is an ESP32-C3 with 4M of flash memory, I can store 25 to 30 photos to the flash of MCU; note that for `PYCLOCK`, it is configured to use `no_ota.csv` partitions in `platformio` like
+    ```
+    board_build.partitions = no_ota.csv
+    ```
+  - for Raspberry Pi Pico, I can also store 25 to 30 photos to the flash of the MCU as well; note that for Raspberry Pi Pico, `littlefs` is configured in `platformio.ini` like
+    ```
+    board_build.filesystem = littlefs
+    board_build.filesystem_size = 1m
+    ```
-Note for TWatch (`TW3`): If when compile you see some "include font" error, it might be that the project's folder path is too long.
+* For TWatch (`TW3`): If when compile you see some "include font" error, it might be that the project's folder path is too long.
   In such a case, try move the project to somewhere closer to the "root" of your filesystem

 # Showing of IP